chriscunningham-cts/liquidtime/README.md

 See the [sample config file](sample_config.yaml) file for example configuration.
 Each entry in the `tasks` list must contain the following:

--   `task_name`: The task name.
-This is the unique name of the task to record time against in Liquid Planner.
+-   `task_name`: This is the unique name of the task to record time against in Liquid Planner.
 You can obtain this through the Web interface.
 -   `work`: The number of hours recorded against the task that day.